Cuban Adventures e-Newletter!

 - Santiago de Cuba Carnival (pictured) - July 21 to 29.
 The carnival of Santiago de Cuba is the largest, most famous, and most traditional carnival in all of Cuba.

 - Havana Ballet Festival - Oct 28 to Nov 6.
 This festival attracts top dancers and dance companies from around the world.
 Principal venues include the Gran Teatro de La Habana and Teatro America.

 - Havana Marathon - Nov 28.
-Marabana (as its called) attracts an attendance of between 1 and 2 thousand walkers and runners, including locals and international athletes from nearly 30 different countries.
+Marabana (as it's called) attracts an attendance of between 1 and 2 thousand walkers and runners, including locals and international athletes from nearly 30 different countries.

 - Havana Jazz Festival - Dec 20 to 22.
 Organised by Chucho Valdés, this festival is an internationally renowned event that consistently attracts an excellent line-up of jazz musicians - both local and international..

 As well as operating tours for Intrepid Travel, we have also started running tours in Cuba for Out Adventures.
-Out Adventures is a tour company that specialises in tours for gay and lesbian travellers.
-So far we have run 4 tours with great success, mainly due to the charms and fantastic efforts of our amazing guide - Natalia, and to the adventurous spirit of the participating travellers.
+Out Adventures is a tour company that specialises in tours for gay and lesbian travelers.
+So far we have run 4 tours with great success, mainly due to the charms and fantastic efforts of our amazing guide - Natalia, and to the adventurous spirit of the participating travelers.
 While not gay herself, Natalia has many gay friends in Cuba and knows all the gay night spots.

 Recently Cuba has become more Gay friendly and we have had few problems from hotels or homestays in Cuba accommodating gay couples.